jrotieno/veclab.github.io/pages/pages-root-folder/index.md

   title: VECLab

 widget3:
-  title: "More About Us       "
+  title: "About Us       "
   url: '/about/'
   text: ' '

 widget2:
-  title: "Journal Publications"
+  title: "Publications"
   url: '/publications/'
   text: ' '

 widget1:
-  title: "Projects and Studies"
+  title: "Research"
-  url: '/projects/'
+  url: '/research/'
   text: ' '

 # Use the call for action to show a button on the frontpage